 Map out every single touchpoint, including the channel you'll use and the timing between each step.
 This structure removes the daily guesswork of "what should I do now?" and replaces it with a clear plan.
 It ensures you maintain momentum and follow up consistently with every prospect in your pipeline.

-Step 4: Write Your Messages
+Step 4: Write Your Outreach Messages

 With your touchpoints mapped, it’s time to write your emails and scripts.
 The most important rule is to make every message feel personal.
 Generic, automated-sounding emails get ignored.
 In fact, personalized emails can get up to 26% more replies.